Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection: Simulation Study

 \subsection{An Application to LASSO Model Selection}

-As discussed in the Introduction, one important application of the proposed procedure is (machine learning) model selection.
-We take the LASSO \cite{tibshirani1996regression} in high-dimensional regression as an example.
-The goal is to relate a collection of predictors $Z^{\rm pred}\in \mathbb{R}^d$ to an outcome of interest $Z^{\rm out}\in\mathbb{R}$.
+As discussed in the Introduction, one important application of the proposed procedure is model and tuning parameter selection.
+We take the LASSO \citep{tibshirani1996regression} in high-dimensional regression as an example.
+The goal is to relate a collection of predictors $Z\in \mathbb{R}^d$ to an outcome of interest $Y\in\mathbb{R}$.
 Given collected samples, each LASSO predictor is constructed by minimizing